Ircam-WAM/improtech-website/pages/ProgramNote_Concert2.md

 </p>

 #### Lara Morciano
 *Philiris*

-Piano, motion capture, transducers and real-time electronics
+For piano, motion capture, transducers and real-time electronics

+Lara Morciano, composer, piano
+Jose-Miguel Fernandez, live Electronics

 In Philiris the research is based on the correspondence between the gesture and the characteristics of the sound signal as well as the synchronization and interaction between the hands movements of the performer and various sound processes.